InnoGr/FivePercent-EnabledChecker/README.rst

     $enabledChecker = new EnabledChecker($chainChecker);

-After create EnabledChecker instance, you can add checkers to **ChainChecker**.
+When EnabledChecker is created, you can add checkers to **ChainChecker**.

-As example, we have a product and category of this product, with structure:
+For example, we have a product and category of this product, with following structure:

 .. code-block:: php